 firstname.lastname@example.org or 360.337.5777 to schedule an appointment.

-Within approximately 2 business days, program staff will contact you to schedule your appointment or schedule on-site technical assistance.
+Within five business days, program staff will contact you to schedule your appointment or schedule on-site technical assistance.
 Collections are held twice a month.

 Collections are held at the

 Kitsap County Household Hazardous Waste Collection Facility at 5551 SW Imperial Way, Bremerton.
 The facility is located in the Olympic View Industrial Park across from the Bremerton National Airport on Highway 3.

 Do not mix waste types together.
 Transport waste in closed, labeled, and leak-proof containers.
 Transport waste in a trunk or truck bed to minimize risk to people.
 Comply with U.S. Department of Transportation regulations for hauling hazardous materials.

 Small quantity generators pay disposal fees, which vary by waste type and quantity.
 Prices are subject to change.